pieter-degroote/lab-tests-concepts/EurKEY v1.x - AutoHotkey Scripts/README.md

 # EurKEY - AutoHotkey Scripts for v2/v1.1 (testing)

 This folder contains the unofficial AHK scripts for EurKEY v1.1 to v1.3.
 Note that these test versions slightly differ from those at&nbsp;: &nbsp;https://github.com/pieter-degroote/EurKEY-clone
+The EurKEY scripts are simply targeted towards more 'conservative' users (meeting their basic needs).
+On the other hand, UltimateKEYS generally takes a more dynamic and advanced approach instead.

 ## Prerequisites